Suspected herdsmen hack mother, child, one other to death in Ogun - New Telegraph

 A mother and her child were among the three persons that were hacked to death in their huts while two persons were said to be in a critical condition after they were shot by the herdsmen.

-He called on the government to urgently come to their rescue and safe them from persistent attacks, saying: “We want the government to take strong action against these people.”
+He called on the government to urgently come to their rescue and save them from persistent attacks, saying: “We want the government to take strong action against these people.”

-The Police Public Relations Officer in the state, DSP Abimbola Oyeyemi confirmed the incident.